 Digital farming technology includes cloud-based software tools and smart technologies such as hybrid software/hardware products.
 These smart products communicate with other connected devices wirelessly.
 Farmers are increasingly adopting such technologies to stay ahead in the competitive marketplace.

 The latest sensing devices measure radiation, light, and heat by capturing different wavelengths of the electromagnetic spectrum.
-The emergence of Geographical Information System (GIS), electronics miniaturization, and the emergence of drones have made remote sensing technology affordable in the agriculture industry.
+The emergence of Geographical Information System (GIS), agricultural Global Positioning System (GPS) systems, electronics miniaturization, and the emergence of drones have made remote sensing technology affordable in the agriculture industry.
 The images captured using remote sensing technology can be used for the classification of crop species, mapping of soil properties and crop yield, detection of crop water stress, and monitoring of weeds and crop diseases.

 IoT-based approaches lead to lower risks and improved productivity for cultivators.
 Through such approaches, the data collection process is completely automated, thus reducing the cost of labor.
 With the growing population and climate change, farms of all sizes are facing challenges to increase the crop yield.
 Such challenges can be addressed using IoT sensors such as field sensors.
 Field sensors encompass soil moisture, thermal, nutrition, and growth monitoring, as well as weed detection.

 Based on the offering, the industry is segmented into hardware, software, and services.
 The hardware segment dominated the market in terms of revenue in 2016 and is expected to remain dominant over the forecast period.
-The hardware segment was valued at USD 2,209.3 million in 2016.
+The hardware segment was valued at USD 2.21 billion in 2016.

-Unmanned Aerial Vehicles (UAVs) or drones are aerial vehicles that can be remotely controlled through software control flight plans with embedded systems working on the basis of Global Positioning System (GPS).
+Unmanned Aerial Vehicles (UAVs) or drones are aerial vehicles that can be remotely controlled through software control flight plans with embedded systems working on the basis GPS.
 Normalized Difference Vegetation Index (NDVI) is the measurement of live vegetation in an area.
 Drone imaging is used to generate NDVI values that are generally used for agricultural assessment.

 The sensing devices segment includes various sensors such as soil sensor, water sensors, and climate sensors to collect data for the evaluation of soil and crop health.
 This helps farmers to prevent the wastage of resources and ensures that the soil has the right additives for optimum health, while also preventing the environmental impact of farms.